Breakup of the Bell System: Effects

 The breakup led to a surge of competition in the long-distance telecommunications market by companies such as Sprint and MCI.
 AT&T's gambit in exchange for its divestiture, AT&T Computer Systems, failed, and after spinning off its manufacturing operations (most notably Western Electric, which became Lucent, then Alcatel-Lucent, now Nokia) and other misguided acquisitions such as NCR and AT&T Broadband, it was left with only its core business with roots as AT&T Long Lines and its successor AT&T Communications.
-It was at this point that AT&T was purchased by one of its own spin-offs, SBC Communications, the company that had also purchased two other RBOCs and a former AT&T associated operating company (Ameritech, Pacific Telesis, and SNET), and which later purchased another RBOC (BellSouth).
+It was at this point that AT&T was purchased by one of its own spin-offs, SBC Communications, the company that had also purchased two other RBOCs and a former AT&T associated operating company (Ameritech, Pacific Telesis, and SNET), which later purchased another RBOC (BellSouth) and select lines of another (Qwest/US West).

 One consequence of the breakup was that local residential service rates, which were formerly subsidized by long-distance revenues, began to rise faster than the rate of inflation.
 Long-distance rates, meanwhile, fell both due to the end of this subsidy and increased competition.
 The FCC established a system of access charges where long-distance networks paid the more expensive local networks both to originate and terminate a call.
 In this way, the implicit subsidies of the Bell System became explicit post-divestiture.
 These access charges became a source of strong controversy as one company after another sought to arbitrage the network and avoid these fees.
 In 2002 the FCC declared that Internet service providers would be treated as if they were local and would not have to pay these access charges.
 This led to VoIP service providers arguing that they did not have to pay access charges, resulting in significant savings for VoIP calls.
 The FCC was split on this issue for some time; VoIP services that used IP but in every other way looked like a normal phone call generally had to pay access charges, while VoIP services that looked more like applications on the Internet and did not interconnect with the public telephone network did not have to pay access charges.
 However, an FCC order issued in December 2011 declared that all VoIP services would have to pay the charges for nine years, at which point all access charges would then be phased out.